8 out of 8 people found this review helpfulwrite a review of this game

 Shin Megami Tensei starts in modern-day Tokyo.
 In the beginning of the game, you create and name your hero - a simple young man who lives together with his mother in a quiet district.
 But soon he gets involved in a major military conflict.
 Gotou, the commander of the Japanese army, has summoned demons to help him prevent the invasion of US forces.
 He doesn't care for the lives of the innocents that will be taken by rampaging demons; he is determined to preserve the freedom of his country at any cost.
 The US ambassador Thorman wants to put an end to the demonic invasion, but in order to do that, he won't stop at anything, and will blow the whole city to pieces if it is necessary.
 This is the first time in the game that the hero will have to make his choice - to side with the Japanese or the Americans, or, on a larger scale, with Chaos or with Law, or choose the neutral path and stop both Gotou and Thorman.

 This is a tough choice to make, and it is unlike anything seen before in Japanese RPGs.
 There are no good or bad guys in this game.
 The Law side is not necessarily good.
 The Chaos side is not necessarily bad.
 Both Law and Chaos sides have attractive ideas you can agree with, and both surely have something you wouldn't agree with.
 The followers of Law want to establish a thousand-year kingdom of God, stop the invasion of demons, bring order and peace into the world.
-But they will mercilessly annihilate anyone who stand on their way, anyone who won't accept their religion and worship their God.
-Terrible disasters are viewed by them as God's wrath, punishment sent by God to exterminate the sin.
-In short, the Law alignment has all the virtues of Abrahamic religions, together with the unfortunate fanaticism of many of their followers.
+But they will mercilessly annihilate anyone who stand in their way, anyone who won't accept their religion and worship their God.
+The Law alignment somewhat resembles the darkest historical periods of the Catholic Church, and at time feels like a caricature of Christianity.

 The adherents of Chaos don't demand from people to worship one deity, and don't strive to kill those who choose a different way.
 They believe in individual freedom and natural course of events.
-But by declining any social and moral values, they turn the world into a continuous struggle where only the fittest survive, and where right and wrong have no meaning any more.
-The Chaos side is composed of several stylistic elements: the "demonic" side of Judaism and Christianity, natural Japanese religion Shinto, and ideas of some late nineteenth century European philosophers, particularly Nietzsche.
-At no point in the game did I have the impression the designers themselves were favoring one side more than the other.
-Everything depends on the player's personal opinion.
+But by declining any social and ethical values, they turn the world into a continuous struggle where only the fittest survive, and where right and wrong have no meaning any more.
+The Chaos alignment resembles the "demonic" side of Judaism and Christianity, as well as consequently thinking, morality-denying atheist philosophers such as Nietzsche.

 Of course, the natural choice of the game would be the neutral path, and it seems this was also the path the creators of the game had in mind.
 But this path is also not simple to follow.
 You can't simply avoid the struggle - you have to be involved in it.
 More importantly, both Law and Chaos leaders will attack you if you refuse to help them.
 In short, if you choose to follow the neutral path, you will have to slay the minions of Law and the minions of Chaos, thus stopping the bloody struggle between them without allowing either side to have the upper hand.